cmpe-DroneLab/GeoFly3D/README.md

 * Detection and Mapping of Earthquake-Induced Fissures and Landslides:
 Utilizing drones equipped with high-resolution cameras for autonomously detecting and mapping fissures and landslides resulting from earthquakes.
 This is crucial for disaster response and risk assessment.

-* 3D Modeling of Buildings, Both Inside and Outside:
+* 3D Modeling of Buildings' exteriors:
-Employing drones to perform detailed 3D scans of buildings, encompassing both interiors and exteriors.
+Employing drones to perform detailed 3D scans of buildings' exteriors.
 This facilitates accurate modeling for various applications, including construction planning and analysis.

 These objectives showcase the potential of drone technology to enhance safety, disaster management, and urban development through precise data collection and analysis.